 We have a set of policies and procedures that we follow in the normal course of our mortgage loan purchase and servicing business, which are generally described in this Memorandum.
 We have indicated that certain of these practices are subject to change over time, as a result of changes in the economic environment and as a result of regulatory changes and changes in requirements of our regulators, among other reasons.
 In addition to oversight by FHFA as our Conservator, we are subject to regulation and oversight by FHFA under our charter and the GSE Act and to certain regulation by other government agencies.
 FHFA has the power to require us from time to time to change our processes, take action, and/or stop taking action that could impact our business.
+Certain actions that we have taken pursuant to FHFA direction are intended to promote equitable access to affordable and sustainable housing and could have a negative impact on the performance of the Notes.
 We may at any time change our practices as they relate to servicing requirements for servicers, including policies with respect to loss mitigation, quality control policies and quality assurance policies, policies governing the pursuit of remedies for breaches of sellers' representations and warranties, REO disposition policies and other policies and procedures that may, in their current forms, benefit the Noteholders.
 See "General Mortgage Loan Purchase and Servicing - Quality Control Process" in Appendix E. In undertaking any changes to our practices or our policies and procedures, we may exercise complete discretion and have no obligation to consider the impact on you, and may undertake changes that negatively affect you in pursuing other interests, including, but not limited to, minimizing losses for taxpayers and complying with requirements put forth by our regulators, among others.